Gaza's Rafah crossing reopens, allowing limited travel as Palestinians claim delays and mistreatment

 Egypt's Al Qahera television station said that Palestinians began crossing in both directions around noon on Sunday.
-Israel did not immediately confirm.
+Israel didn't immediately confirm the information.

 Meanwhile, Israeli Prime Minister Benjamin Netanyahu is expected to travel to Washington this week, though the major subject of discussion will be Iran, his office said.

-Palestinian officials say nearly 20,000 people in Gaza are seeking to leave for medical care that is not available in the war-shattered territory.
+Palestinian officials say nearly 20,000 people in Gaza are seeking to leave for medical care that isn't available in the territory.
 Those who have succeeded in crossing described delays and allegations of mistreatment by Israeli forces and other groups involved in the crossing, including an Israeli-backed Palestinian armed group, Abu Shabab.

 A group of Palestinian patients and wounded gathered Sunday morning in the courtyard of a Red Crescent hospital in Gaza’s southern city of Khan Younis, before making their way to the Rafah crossing with Egypt for treatment abroad, family members told The Associated Press.

 Amjad Abu Jedian, who was injured in the war, was scheduled to leave Gaza for medical treatment on the first day of the crossing’s reopening, but only five patients were allowed to travel that day, his mother, Raja Abu Jedian, said.
-Abu Jedian was shot by an Israeli sniper while he was building traditional bathrooms in the central Bureij refugee camp in July 2024, she said.
+Abu Jedian was shot by an Israeli sniper while he doing building work in the central Bureij refugee camp in July 2024, she said.

 On Saturday, his family received a call from the World Health Organization notifying them that he is included in the group that will travel on Sunday, she said.